 AR Shopping with Real-Time Visual + Audio Guidance

 In augmented reality shopping apps, multimodal AI blends visual recognition with voice guidance.
 Customers can preview products in their space and receive spoken recommendations, creating a more interactive buying experience.
+Retailers that integrate AI into their app can layer these capabilities on top of existing mobile experiences without rebuilding the entire product.

 Sentiment Analysis of Customers from both Voice and Facial Hints